AlenToma/expo-sqlite-wrapper/README.md

     isClosed?: boolean,
     // Its importend that,createDbContext return new data database after this is triggered
     tryToClose: (name: string) => Promise<boolean>,
+    // Auto close the db after every ms.
+    // The db will be able to refresh only if there is no db operation is ongoing.
+    // This is useful, so that it will use less memory as SQlite tends to store transaction in memories which causes the increase in memory over time
+    startRefresher: (ms: number, dbName: string) => void;
     // the columns for the current table
     allowedKeys: (tableName: D) => Promise<string[]>;
     // convert object to IQueryResultItem